soft261/openmrs-module-apiexamples/README.md

 ## Deploying the Module

 Open a new terminal.
 Enter the `openmrs-module-apiexamples` folder, then enter the `apiexamples` folder.
 Execute `mvn package`.
 This will create an OMOD file in the `apiexamples/omod/target` folder.
-Install the module as normal.
+Install the module in System Settings > Advanced System Settings > Manage Modules.
+Click `Add new module...`, choose the OMOD file, then click `Upload`.

+## Architecture

+The module uses Groovy / Java MVC.
+The pages (views) are located [here](/apiexamples/omod/src/main/webapp/fragments), and the controllers are located [here](/apiexamples/omod/src/main/java/org/openmrs/module/apiexamples/fragment/controller).
+The Java controller populates the Groovy views with data through a model, and the view displays the data as desired.